PrefectHQ/prefect/docs/concepts/artifacts.md

 You can create a table artifact by calling `create_table_artifact()`.
 To create multiple versions of the same artifact and/or view them on the Artifacts page of the Prefect UI, provide a `key` argument to the `create_table_artifact()` function to track an artifact's history over time.
-Without a `key`, the artifact will only be visible in the artifacts tab of the associated flow run or task run."
+Without a `key`, the artifact will only be visible in the artifacts tab of the associated flow run or task run.

 !!! note
     The `create_table_artifact()` function accepts a `table` argument, which can be provided as either a list of lists, a list of dictionaries, or a dictionary of lists.